 - End of year review – This is the only required activity of the program.
 A separate review should occur by both mentor and mentee.
 The primary purpose of the review is to determine if the current program is meeting the goals of the participants and provide feedback towards improving the program.

 The program is being launched for Mentors to apply first.
-If you are willing to serve as a Mentor please download the Mentor application, complete the form and e-mail it to Joan Bishop (email@example.com).
-If you are interested in becoming a Mentee, or for any questions related to Mentee applications and qualifications, please Brecken Auchterlonie (Brecken.W.Auchterlonie@saic.com) and/or Tyler Carlin (tcarlin@KPMG.com).
+If you are willing to serve as a Mentor please download the Mentor application, complete the form and e-mail it to Mike Holmes (email@example.com ).
+If you are interested in becoming a Mentee, or for any questions related to Mentee applications and qualifications, please contact Brecken Auchterlonie (Brecken.W.Auchterlonie@saic.com) and/or Tyler Carlin (tcarlin@KPMG.com).
 Mentee candidates can download the Mentee application below, complete the form and email it to the Mentee Co-Leads, Brecken Auchterlonie (Brecken.W.Auchterlonie@saic.com) and Tyler Carlin (tcarlin@KPMG.com).

-For any additional information regarding this program, please contact the program co-chairs, Ann Kenny (firstname.lastname@example.org) or Diana Ceban (email@example.com).
+For any additional information regarding this program, please contact the program chair, Joan Bishop (firstname.lastname@example.org).